 How Ignite Can Help?

-Artificial intelligence promises to revolutionize the automotive industry and, more importantly, the automobile.
-The tremendous advances in technology, of late, mean opportunities not only for Google, Tesla, Uber, and major automotive companies, but for startups as well.
+Car AI promises to revolutionize the automotive industry and, more importantly, the automobile.
+Tremendous advances in technology mean opportunities not only for Google, Tesla, and major automotive companies, but for startups as well.

-But penetrating this emerging market will take more than desire, more than great ideas.
-It will take expertise in the field.
-Ignite Outsourcing is an expert in automotive technology, and we would like to be your technology partner.
+Ignite is an expert in automotive and AI technologies, and we would like to be your technology partner.
 We operate six R&D labs across Europe, giving us the capability to handle any size project at competitive outsource pricing.